 About Kristin Cowdin

-Kristin Cowdin brings over twelve years of dedicated experience in artist management to Sempre Artists, of which she is the founding President and Artist Manager.
+Kristin Cowdin brings over thirteen years of dedicated experience in artist management to Sempre Artists, of which she is the founding President and Artist Manager.
 Prior to establishing the company she was Artist Manager at Guy Barzilay Artists and held previous positions with Barrett Artists and the Cincinnati Shakespeare Company.
-She concurrently served as artistic and planning consultant, working alongside Will Crutchfield at Bel Canto at Caramoor during the past three seasons and continues her work in that position for Teatro Nuovo, his new company.
-Committed to nurturing the next generation of singers, she has been a judge for Fort Worth Opera’s Marguerite McCammon and Opera Columbus’ Irma M. Cooper vocal competitions and has given master classes and workshops for young artists programs and training institutions that include Los Angeles Opera, Wolf Trap Opera, Utah Opera, Des Moines Metro Opera, Seagle Music Colony, McGill University, Boston Conservatory, Potomac Vocal Institute, Bel Canto in Tuscany, and the New World School for the Arts as well as several times at Classical Singer magazine’s annual convention.
+She concurrently serves as artistic and planning consultant for Teatro Nuovo, working alongside Will Crutchfield, and previously held the same position at for three seasons at Bel Canto at Caramoor.
+Committed to nurturing the next generation of singers, she has been a judge for the vocal competitions of Opera Birmingham, Fort Worth Opera (Marguerite McCammon), Opera Columbus (Irma M. Cooper), and has also adjudicated the National Association of Teachers of Singing Artist Awards.
+She has given master classes and workshops for young artists programs and training institutions that include Los Angeles Opera, Wolf Trap Opera, Utah Opera, Des Moines Metro Opera, Seagle Music Colony, McGill University, Boston Conservatory, Potomac Vocal Institute, Bel Canto in Tuscany, New World School for the Arts, National Association of Teachers of Singing, as well as several times at Classical Singer magazine’s annual convention.
 Additionally, she has joined OPERA America as a panelist for its Feedback Auditions and Making Connections series.

 Ms. Cowdin is a frequent feature article contributor to Opera magazine, certified mediator for Volunteer Lawyers for the Arts’ MediateArt program, and past grant panelist for the Lower Manhattan Cultural Council.
 She earned a Master of Arts in performing arts administration from New York University and holds a Bachelor of Arts in music and English from Hollins University, where she has returned as an invited panelist for the university’s C3: Career Connection Conference.